Lying press: Germany

 mentioning the religion or ethnicity of criminal suspects and offenders unless there was a "factual connection" to the crime.

 A 2015 poll by Infratest dimap found one-fifth of Germans using the term in reference to German media, including newspapers, radio and TV, while almost three-fourths do not employ the word.
 42 percent have doubts about the media's credibility, whereas 52 percent believe its coverage to be reliable on the whole.
 According to a representative poll by the Allensbach Institute of the same year, 39 percent of adult Germans think that there is some truth to the criticism of Pegida that the mainstream press is distorting facts and concealing crucial information from the reader; in the new states of Germany this is believed by 44 percent of the population.
-Another 2015 survey, by the weekly Die Zeit, found that 50 percent of respondents did not trust the media coverage on the refugee crisis, 56 percent not on the Pegida movement, 63 percent not on the European debt crisis and 66 percent not on the Ukraine conflict.
+Another 2015 survey, by the weekly Die Zeit, found that 50 percent of respondents did not trust the media coverage on the refugee crisis, 56 percent not on the Pegida movement, 63 percent not on the European debt crisis and 66 percent not on the Russo-Ukrainian war.

 United States

 Prior to the 2016 presidential election, the term began to be known in American society due to its usage by some, such as neo-Nazi Richard Spencer, president of the National Policy Institute (NPI).
-The term was also used at an October 2016 presidential campaign rally in Cleveland, Ohio, for Donald Trump Trump's use of the term fake news is based on and essentially equivalent to that of the German term and its English translation lying press.
+The term was also said by two attendees of an October 2016 presidential campaign rally for Donald Trump in Cleveland, Ohio.